 Simple English definitions for legal terms

-Read a random definition: reorganization plan
+Read a random definition: new asset

 A joint verdict is a decision made by a jury that covers two or more parties involved in a lawsuit.
 It is a single verdict that applies to all parties.
 For example, in a case involving multiple defendants, the jury may reach a joint verdict that finds all defendants guilty or not guilty.